Abbott English Honors Program

 May

-Part of ENG 499, private, one-hour defenses of theses with the Director, Reader, and Program Coordinator for all year-long and spring projects.
+Part of ENG 499, private, one-hour defenses of theses with the Director, Reader, and Honors Coordinator.

 Honors are awarded at graduation time, at the discretion of the English Department, and provided ALL criteria below have been met by the candidate: